jamfor999/worktree-ex/README.md

   - `switch`: Keymap to open the worktree selector (default: `<leader>gws`)
   - `create`: Keymap to open the worktree creation UI (default: `<leader>gwc`)

-- **auto_remap_buffers**: When switching worktrees, automatically remap open buffers to their corresponding files in the new worktree.
-For example, if you have `feature-branch/src/main.lua` open and switch to the `main` worktree, the buffer will be remapped to `main/src/main.lua`.
+- **auto_persist_buffers**: When switching worktrees, automatically save the list of open buffers for the current worktree and restore the saved buffer list when switching to another worktree.
+This allows you to maintain separate working contexts for each worktree.
+Also enables auto-restore on startup when opening Neovim in a worktree directory.
+Buffer lists are stored in `~/.config/worktree-ex/bufferlist/`.

 - **notify**: Show notifications using `vim.notify()` when performing worktree operations (switching, creating, errors).